Alex Ferguson: Appointment and first FA Cup title

 Ferguson was appointed manager at Old Trafford on 6 November 1986.
 He was initially worried that many of the players, such as Norman Whiteside, Paul McGrath and Bryan Robson were drinking too much and was "depressed" by their level of fitness, but he managed to increase the players' discipline and United climbed up the table to finish the season in 11th place, having been 21st (second from bottom) when he took over.

 His first game in charge was a 2–0 defeat at Oxford United on 8 November, followed seven days later by a goalless draw at newly promoted Norwich City, and then his first win (1–0 at home to Queens Park Rangers) on 22 November.
 Results steadily improved as the season went on, and by the time they recorded what would be their only away win of the league campaign at title challengers and rivals Liverpool on Boxing Day, it was clear that United were on the road to recovery.
 The year 1987 began on a high note with a 4–1 victory over Newcastle United and United gradually pulled together in the second half of the season, with relatively occasional defeats on the way, and finished 11th in the final table.
 Ferguson's mother Elizabeth died of lung cancer, aged 64, three weeks after his appointment.
 Ferguson hired Archie Knox, his assistant at Aberdeen, in the same role at Manchester United in 1986.

 In the 1987–88 season, Ferguson made several major signings, including Steve Bruce, Viv Anderson and Brian McClair.
 The new players made a positive contribution to a United team who finished in second place, nine points behind Liverpool.
-Liverpool's points lead, however, had been in double digits for most of the season and while United had lost only five league games all season, they drew 12 games and there was clearly still some way to go before United could be a match for their north western rivals.
+Liverpool's points lead, however, had been in double digits for most of the season and while United had lost only five league games all season, they drew 12 games, leaving some way to go before United could match their northwestern rivals.

 During the season, United played two friendly matches in Bermuda against the Bermuda national team and the Somerset Cricket Club.
 In the match against Somerset, both Ferguson himself and his assistant Archie Knox took to the field, with Knox even getting on the scoresheet.
 The match was Ferguson's only appearance for the Manchester United first team.